www.PersonalManager.Vegas

 In 1990, Eddie "Coco" Stancil joined George Holmes' World Famous Ink Spots, which had been organized in the mid-1960's by original Ink Spot Deek Watson and featured original Ink Spot guitarist Charlie Fuqua.

-Today, direct from Las Vegas, “Coco” is keeping the music and memories alive with The World Famous Ink Spots.
+Today, direct from Las Vegas, “Coco” is keeping the music and memories alive with The World Famous Ink Spots, a heartwar,ing tribute to the original vocal group.
 From showrooms on The Las Vegas Strip to casinos, festivals and theatres worldwide, the music of one of America’s most popular vocal groups ever continues to attract old and new fans alike.
 Their performances feature not only the legendary hits of the original Ink Spots, but also legendary rock & roll classics.

 The faces and the names may have changed, but the music and the memories remain thanks to the World Famous Ink Spots.